How to prevent pilling?

 Scissors and tweezers

-If your knitwear does not have a lot of pilling, you can cut your pilling with scissors carefully so as not to cut your knitwear.
+If your knitwear does not have a lot of pilling, you can cut your pilling with scissors carefully so you don't cut your knitwear.
 You can also remove the few pilling from your knitwear with tweezers by pulling the pilling out at once.
 These techniques are slower than the others, so we recommend that you use them to remove the 2 or 3 pilling that are bothering you.

 From now on, you know where the pilling comes from, how to limit them and how to eliminate them, so you no longer have any reason to hate them.
 Also, remember that it is a natural phenomenon that is not synonymous with poor quality.
 You should also know that pilling, over time and washing, will become rare and eventually disappear!